 Roles of Teacher

-The teacher’s responsibility is to empower students to make decision.
+The teacher’s responsibility is to empower students to make a decision.
 There is little prescription of what to do.
 Instead, the teacher serves more as a consultant or expert for the students when they are working on their projects.
 Through this, students are able to develop decision-making skills.

 The teacher is also responsible to make sure students have the necessary skills needed to complete the project.
 Lack of prior knowledge will only harm motivation and discourage students.
 Students should apply skills they have in projects and perhaps acquire new skills that they can acquire without teacher support.